ckan/ckan/doc/extensions/adding-custom-fields.rst

-Although we have only defined five tags here, additional tags can be created at any point by a sysadmin user by calling :func:`~ckan.logic.action.tag_create`` using the API or action functions.
+Although we have only defined five tags here, additional tags can be created at any point by a sysadmin user by calling :func:`~ckan.logic.action.create.tag_create` using the API or action functions.
 Add a second function below ``create_country_codes``

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v4.py
     :pyobject: country_codes

 country_codes will call ``create_country_codes`` so that the ``country_codes``
 vocabulary is created if it does not exist.
-Then it calls tag_list to return all of our vocabulary tags together.
+Then it calls :func:`~ckan.logic.action.get.tag_list` to return all of our vocabulary tags together.
 Now we have a way of retrieving our tag vocabularies and creating them if they do not exist.
 We just need our plugin to call this code.

 Adding tags to the schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Update ``_modify_package_schema`` and
+Update :py:meth:`~ckan.plugins.interfaces.IDatasetForm._modify_package_schema`
-:py:meth:`~ckan.plugins.interfaces.IDatasetForm.show_package_schema`
+and :py:meth:`~ckan.plugins.interfaces.IDatasetForm.show_package_schema`

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v4.py
     :start-after: return {'country_codes': country_codes}